TechnionTDK/jbs-text2json/README.md

 # Getting Started

 ## Get IntelliJ
 This library is written in the Java programming language and therefore requires a compatible IDE for it.
-We strongly recommend using the intelliJ IDEA (free for students).
+We strongly recommend using the intelliJ IDEA.

 ## Installation
 After logging in to GitHub and acquiring permissions to the repositories: